norsez/BDToastAlert/BDToastAlert/README.md

 - QuartzCore.framework

 ##How to use
+- Include h/.m files in BDToastAlert folder to your project source code
-See the sample project.
+- See the sample project.
 There's really not much to it.

 ##License
 BDToastAlert is licensed under BSD.
 More info in LICENSE file.